 • If the lender denies the application, the home seller must move on, and the buyer would likely resume shopping elsewhere.

 Recommended: How to Buy a Multi-Family Property

 Why Do Assumable Mortgages Exist?

-Actually landing an assumable debt is doable for both a buyer and seller, but the mortgage lending industry may not make it easy to cut a deal.
+Actually landing an assumable debt can be beneficial for both a buyer and seller, but the mortgage lending industry may not make it easy to cut a deal.
 Why?
 Because as history attests, mortgage lenders may lose money on assumable mortgages.

-How Do Assumable Mortgage Work?
+How Do Assumable Mortgages Work?

-• The home seller usually just transfers the title of the property to the buyer, after the buyer agrees to take over the buyer’s remaining mortgage payments.
+• The home seller usually just transfers the title of the property to the buyer after the buyer agrees to take over the remaining mortgage payments.